The following Employment Tax guidance note by Tolley in association with Paul Tew provides comprehensive and up to date tax information covering:

-Employers may wish to make payments to an employee / director without deducting tax or, in other words, net of tax.
-In these instances the employer must gross up the amount of the payment to take account of the tax and NIC.
-Also, there are instances where certain individuals, often professional sports persons and performers are engaged in a net of tax contract.
+Employers may wish to make payments of employment income to an employee / director without deducting tax or, in other words, net of tax.
+In these instances, the employer must gross up the amount of the payment to take account of the tax and NIC.
+Also, there are instances where certain individuals, often professional sports persons and performers, are engaged in a net of tax contract.

 For example, an accountancy firm wishes to reward an employee for passing some exams (and the payment does not fit within an exemption).
 The employer wishes to pay £1,000 to the employee.
 The employer wishes for the employee to receive the full £1,000, ie after tax and NIC have been deducted.
-The employee is a basic rate tax payer.
+The employee is a basic rate tax payer and the earnings do not exceed the NIC upper earnings limit.

 The £1,000 should be grossed up to take account of the 20% income tax and 12% Class 1 NIC rate.
 This represents the 32% of the gross amount that should have been deducted under PAYE.